Bird Watching in Flores

 Flores Birdwatching

-A Rainbow Bee Eater spotted in Flores, near Labuan Bajo
+A Rainbow Bee Eater was spotted in Flores near Labuan Bajo.

 Bird List of Flores

-Note the Flores birds in bold are an endemic while from No.1 to No.50 are mostly the star birds to spot.
+Note the Flores birds in bold are endemic, while those from No.1 to No.50 are mostly the star birds to spot.

 1. Green Junglefowl